babruix/codewars_js/README.md

-# codewars JavaScript
+# Codewars solutions in JavaScript

-My solutions for challenges on codewars.com written in JavaScript.
+My solutions for challenges on Codewars.com written in JavaScript.